Will Power: 2018 season

 Power would emerge as a championship contender once again 2018.
-Despite a slow start to the season, including DNFs at Phoenix and Birmingham, Power won the 2018 IndyCar Grand Prix, scoring Team Penske's 200th win in the Series.
+Despite a slow start to the season, including DNFs at Phoenix and Birmingham, Power won the 2018 IndyCar Grand Prix, scoring Team Penske's two-hundredth win in the series.
 Power won the 102nd running of the Indianapolis 500 on May 27, 2018.
 He also won at Gateway.
 He was in contention for the series title up until a late accident at Portland took him out of the championship fight.

 2019 season

 Power again started the season slowly but by the end of the season found his form and continued his winning ways, winning at Pocono Raceway and at the Grand Prix of Portland, increasing his streak of winning at least one race per season in IndyCar to ten seasons.

 2020 season

 Power again returned to Team Penske in the pandemic shortened 2020 season.
 Despite again starting the season slowly he found his rhythm late in the season and clinched his first victory at the Honda Indy 200 at Mid-Ohio and a second at the Harvest Grand Prix, increasing his streak of winning at least one race per season in IndyCar to eleven seasons.
 He finished the season by getting pole position in St. Petersburg but ultimately retired during the race.